Travel Guide: Things to do in Rockport + Gloucester, Massachusetts

 Stroll down the Gloucester Harbor Walk.

-A free pathway and self guided walking tour along the Gloucester Harbor.
+A free public pathway and self guided walking tour along the Gloucester Harbor.
 Great for walking or cycling off the lobster roll and fries you probably just consumed!

-Shop at quirky boutiques in downtown Gloucester.
+Shop at quirky boutiques and vintage stores in downtown Gloucester.

 Annoyingly, I think parking fees might have been where all of my money went on this trip!
 The beach parking was pretty expensive.
 I paid $20 at Half Moon Beach and $35 at Wingaersheek Beach!
 If you’re with a group and spending all day, it isn’t so bad, but I was just there with 1 person.
 We were trying to see as much as possible during the weekend so ended up getting hit with both of these fees.